AliceO2Group/ControlGui/docs/API.md

 <a name="Padlock"></a>

 ## Padlock
-Manages locking mechanism (only single user can execute commands at the same time).
+WebSocket module that enforces that only single user is allowed to execute commands at the time.
-Other users can preview changes only
+Remaining connected users behave as spectators.

 **Kind**: global class
 **Author**: Adam Wegrzynek <adam.wegrzynek@cern.ch>